Comparison Between Angular 9 vs Angular 10

-The typescript 3.7 was released in November 2019 and it gave a significant hit to the Angular 9.
+The typescript 3.7 was released in November 2019 and it gave a significant hit to Angular 9.
 The Angular 9 is upgraded to work with features like the Nullish coalescing and optional chaining of the Typescript 3.7.
 This element assists with remaining in sync with the environment.

 Angular 9 gives elective approaches to test components to ensure that the unit tests are accurately examined and less fragile.
 Angular finds the components on its own.
-In angular 9 the compile and runtime has been aggregated and refreshed, and hence there is no longer need to distinguish this in the entryComponents exhibit.
+In angular 9 the compile and runtime has been aggregated and refreshed, and hence there is no longer a need to distinguish this in the entryComponents exhibit.

 The Phantom Template Variable Menace